 3. Tweak Your Job Titles to Get Your Resume Read

-If the recruiter skims right past your objective and even that accomplishments section at the top that you spent so much time tweaking, their eyes are going to rest on the most recent job titles you’ve held.
+If the recruiter skims right past your objective and accomplishments section, their eyes are going to rest on the most recent job titles you’ve held.
 These are typically in bold (if not, they probably should be) and stand out.

 Do your job titles present you as a candidate that is qualified for the types of jobs to which you are applying?
 If your most recent job title is listed as “Network Engineer,” “Software Developer” or “Customer Support,” you are most likely to get calls for jobs with similar titles.